PLANT CURATOR

 Anna Atkins

-So wonderful to see people celebrating British botanist and artist Anna Atkins (1799 – 1871) today, in no small part initiated by Google Doodle commemorating her birthday.
-Women have made significant contributions to science, yet their accomplishments are not given the same illumination as those of men, so any extra attention is welcomed.
+Today, 16 March, would have been the birthday of one of the greats – botanist and artist Anna Atkins (1799 – 1871).
 Atkins is believed to be the first woman to ever create a photographic book, and possibly the first woman to ever take a photograph.
 Her images are a type of photogram using what is known as the cyanotype method.
-Below are a collection of her plants all held by the J. Paul Getty Museum in Los Angeles and available to download and reuse at high resolution under their Open Content Programme.
-Her purpose was botanical, to document species, yet her arrangement was such that their aesthetic appeal remains timeless.
+To honour her on her birthday here is a selection of her plants held by the J. Paul Getty Museum in Los Angeles and available to download and reuse at high resolution under their Open Content Programme.
+Her purpose was botanical, to document species and morphology, yet her arrangements of the plants were so beautiful and striking, that their artistic appeal remains timeless.

 Iris Sibirica, 1854